Mid Game Character Building

 Spell Schools

 You want to have your magical "engine" up and running as soon as possible.
 A reliable, heavily damaging, level 5-6 spell that can power through the Lair branches and Vaults, at the very least.
-Spells like Lee's Rapid Deconstruction and Lightning Bolt fit the bill; Iron Shot and Orb of Destruction remain effective in the halls of Zot.
+Spells like Lee's Rapid Deconstruction and Plasma Beam fit the bill; Bombard and Orb of Destruction remain effective in the halls of Zot.
 Make sure these spells can be cast reliably (<10% failure).

 Unlike melee, spellpower remains fairly important for keeping spells competitive, so don't neglect to train even further.
 With a high aptitude (or when worshipping Vehumet), training even more skill will let you cast even higher level spells.